Supply Planning using Linear Programming with Python

 - Implement a non-linear (by range) transportation costs rule of total shipment size.

-As soon as you try to touch the linearity of the objective function or the constraints, you leave the beautiful world of linear programming and face the pain of non-linear optimization.
+As soon as you try to touch the linearity of the objective function or the constraints, you leave the beautiful world of linear programming and face the pain of non-linear optimisation.

 About Me